FACTBOX-Oil price rebound widely seen capped at $45, for now

 Credit Suisse 3-Mar Oil prices could hit $50 per barrel in May.
 May hit $50 in May $36.25 $37.75

-(Compiled by Koustav Samanta, Swati Verma, Apeksha Nair, Arpan Varghese, Vijaykumar Vedala in Bengaluru)
+(Compiled by Koustav Samanta, Swati Verma, Apeksha Nair, Arpan Varghese in Bengaluru)